-Economic, reliability, and risk evaluation - The analysis of total relevant supply cost, which represents the incremental fixed costs and total variable supply costs to serve customers' resource needs reliably under the assumptions of a particular Portfolio through the planning horizon, used cross-testing to identify a 20-year revenue requirement for each of the 3 optimized
+Economic, reliability, and risk evaluation - The analysis of total relevant supply cost, which represents the incremental fixed costs and total variable supply costs to serve customers' resource needs reliably under the assumptions of a particular Portfolio through the planning horizon, used cross-testing to identify a 20-year revenue requirement for each of the 3 optimized Portfolios in all three Futures.
+Information on the total relevant supply cost and risk analysis can be found in Appendix I.

-42 Reciprocating Internal Combustion Engine, Aeroderivative CT, and Offshore Wind were included as resource alternatives for ELL but were not selected by the Aurora model in any Future during the optimization process.
+46 Reciprocating Internal Combustion Engine, Aeroderivative CT, and Offshore Wind were included as resource alternatives for ELL but were not selected by the Aurora model in any Future during the optimization process.

-43 DSM value represented in Table 18 is the max capacity of the selected program in 2042 grossed up for reserve margin and transmission losses.
+47 DSM value represented in Table 23 is the max capacity of the selected program in 2042 grossed up for reserve margin and transmission losses.